cerner/smart-on-fhir-tutorial/README.md

 A major goal of SMART on FHIR is interoperability.
 Any EHR that conforms to the SMART on FHIR standard should be able to launch our app with minimal modifications.
 To demonstrate interoperability, we'll try registering and launching our app in another popular sandbox made by [SMART Health IT](https://smarthealthit.org/) team.

 ## 15.2 Launch App using a Stand-alone Launch
-We'll use the SMART Health IT Sandbox to demonstrate a third app launch flow where we want to launch a standalone app that, despite being launched outside of the EHR or Patient Portal context, authenticates with the EHR and has access to the available FHIR resources.
+You'll use the SMART Health IT Sandbox to demonstrate a third app launch flow where we want to launch a standalone app that, despite being launched outside of the EHR or Patient Portal context, authenticates with the EHR and has access to the available FHIR resources.

 ## 15.3 Develop Your App Further